Tirulokanathar Temple, Thakkalur

-Tirulokanathar Temple is a Hindu temple dedicated to Lord Shiva.
-It is located at Thakkalur in Puducherry, India.
+Tirulokanathar Temple is a Hindu temple dedicated to Shiva, one of the main deities of Hinduism.
+It lies in Thakkalur in Puducherry, India.

 Vaippu Sthalam

 This temple is one of the shrines of the Vaippu Sthalams, built by Tamil Saivite Nayanars Appar and Sundarar.

 Presiding deity

 The presiding deity in the garbhagriha, represented by the lingam, is known as Tirulokanathar.
 The Goddess is known as Dharmasamvardhini.
 Earlier they were called Svetharanyar and Anandavalli.